ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Experiments

 \subsection{Ablation Study}

-\textbf{Ablation setting.} Our model is trained for 150 epochs in ablation studies.
-We report the FID~\cite{heusel2017gans} and IS~\cite{salimans2016improved} scores of unconditional generation with $20$ inference steps as well as the fine-tuning accuracy (FT) on ImageNet-1k~\cite{deng2009imagenet}.
+\textbf{Ablation Settings.} For ablation, we use ViT-Base as encoder and train \name~for 150 epochs.
+The FID~\citep{heusel2017gans} and IS~\citep{salimans2016improved} scores of unconditional generation with $20$ inference steps are reported as well as the fine-tuning accuracy (FT) on ImageNet-1k~\citep{deng2009imagenet}.
 Default settings are marked in gray.